 And finally, the texture of these cookies...out of this world.
 They puff up perfectly in the oven, resulting in soft, chewy centers and slightly crispy edges with a thin veneer of crunchy sugar over the whole exterior of the cookie.

-So the next time you get a hankering for sugar cookies, don’t feel obligated to break out the rolling pin and the cookie cutters.
-Instead, give these Easy Sugar Cookies a whirl!
-They’re so good and so easy that your cookie cutters just might end up on a permanent vacation. 😉
+So the next time you get a hankering for sugar cookies, don't feel obligated to break out the rolling pin and the cookie cutters.
+Instead, give this Soft Sugar Cookies recipe a whirl!
+These cookies are so good and so easy that your cookie cutters just might end up on a permanent vacation. 😉

 - 2 cups all-purpose flour, equivalent to 10 ounces